This page clarifies important aspects of how DemoChoice operates.

 Copyright

 The software, data, and content on the DemoChoice website are copyright © 2001 Dave Robinson.
-Not all software on the site is released under the GNU General Public License, and that license covers only the software released on the download page, and not data or content on the site that is produced or used by the software (and probably not on any other websites that use the software).
-Details related to the software are discussed in the Readme file included in the distribution package.
-In some cases, content copyrighted by others may be posted on the site (possibly by users).
-It is our intention that this should be done only with permission, or a well justified "fair use" claim, either of which should be documented on the site (we can help with this).
+Not all software on the site is released under the GNU General Public License; that license covers only the software released on the download page, and not data or content produced or used by the software.
+Details are discussed in the Readme file included in the distribution package.
+Content copyrighted by others may appear on the site only with permission or a well-justified “fair use” claim, either of which should be documented on the site.

 Our motives

-Our ultimate goal is not to "monetize" you, but to help you learn about ranked-choice voting, and preferably convince you that it should be used more widely, including in government elections, ranging from local to national.
+Our ultimate goal is not to “monetize” you, but to help you learn about ranked-choice voting, and preferably convince you that it should be used more widely, including in government elections from local to national.
 That will not happen if we do not earn your trust.
-Much of the software behind DemoChoice is released under the GNU General Public License in support of these goals.
-A potential drawback of this is that others may use the software to create websites that are less trustworthy.
+Much of the software is released under the GNU General Public License in support of these goals.
+A potential drawback is that others may use the software to create less trustworthy websites.
 Please let us know if you observe this.

 Information gathered

-We record your vote (of course).
-Your email address may have been given to us by the creator of your poll.
-The software is designed to request that from you when you vote, or send you a registration key by email to authenticate your vote.
-The only other planned uses of your email address are to contact you to clarify any problems with the recording of your vote, or to respond to an inquiry made by you.
+We record your vote, polls created by you, and feedback and emails you send to us.
+Your email address may have been provided by the creator of your poll — the software requests it when you vote, or sends you a registration key by email to authenticate your vote.
+Your address is used only to clarify any problems with recording your vote, or to respond to an inquiry you have made.

-On our poll setup form, other people can enter information about you that is then visible on the web, by making you a candidate or subject of a poll.
-Of course, others can post information about you just about anywhere on the web, and not just here.
+Other poll creators can enter information about you — such as making you a candidate — that then becomes visible on the web.
 If something objectionable is posted about you here, please let us know.

 Email practices